Attach2Cloud

 What is the default behavior of Attach2Cloud?

-By default, Attach2Cloud displays the Attached File Control Center window when an email containing attached files is sent.
-All attached files are checked for upload to OneDrive, the proposed OneDrive target folder is “/Attachments” (+ there are other default (configurable) destination folders based on main file types like Office files in “/Attachment Office”, picture files in “/Attachments/Pictures” etc., file sharing permission is the default OneDrive permission (as configured in the SharePoint Online admin center) and automatic file deletion after a certain number of days is not enabled.
+By default, Attach2Cloud displays the Attached File Control Center window when MS Outlook users send email containing attached files.
+Attach2Cloud ticks all attached files for upload to OneDrive.
+The proposed OneDrive target folder is “/Attachments” (+ there are other default (configurable) destination folders based on main file types like Office files in “/Attachment Office”, picture files in “/Attachments/Pictures” etc.

 Question #10

-Can Attach2Cloud parameters be managed centrally?
+Can customers manage Attach2Cloud parameters centrally?

 For each of the Attach2Cloud parameters, it is possible to specify a default value (other than the default value encoded in the product), for example: